jsmarier-courses/midterm-project-ranaamohammed/mpad2003_midterm_ranamohammed.md

 ### 3.2.
 Cleaning Data

 The first thing I did to clean my data was resize the column sizes to see all the values.
-I did this by selecting everything and double clicking between 2 columns which automatically resizes all the columns.
+I did this by selecting everything and double clicking between 2 columns which automatically resizes all of them.<br>
-[insert image]

-I wanted to be able to individually look the different types of requests, status, and channel so I applied filters by seleting the first row, right clicking and pressing apply filters.
+I wanted to be able to individually look the different types of requests, status, and channel.
+I applied filters by selecting the entire first row, right clicking and pressing apply filters.
 Then to know what column I am looking at, I froze the first row by selecting it, going to view, freeze and selecting 1 row.
-This way the titles will show no matter how far down I scroll.
+This way the titles will show no matter how far down I scroll.<br>
-[insert image]

 Column D is too crowded and messy because it includes both english and french descriptions.
 I deleted the french part by using the SPLIT function. first I right-clicked on the column to make 1 column on the right then did that again till I had 2.
 On the second row of the blank I typed =SPLIT(D2; "|").
 This function splits the text at | which divides the french and english descriptions.
 I applied this function to both entire columns by double clicking on the bottom right circle of the box because dragging it down is too time consuming.
 [insert image]